10 – Flower King Of Flies

 # 2 – Hang On To A Dream

 If you ever want to argue that Keith Emerson was one of the most dynamic piano players in classic rock history, one play of this mighty track should help you easily win the argument.
-The recording of “Hang On To A Dream,” was issued on the band’s live album Elegy.
+The recording of “Hang On To A Dream” was issued on the band’s live album Elegy.
 The album was released in 1971.

 # 1 – America

-One of the most fabulous and stunning pieces of Progressive Rock music ever recorded.
+“America” is one of the most fabulous and stunning pieces of Progressive Rock music ever recorded.
 Utilizing the theme from Leonard Bernstein‘s “America from the marvelous motion picture West Side Story.
-Listen to Keith Emerson dark organ solo at the beginning as its wrapped around by that haunting chorus.
-And then BAM its rock and roll progressive heaven.
-This version of
+Listen to Keith Emerson’s dark organ solo at the beginning as it’s wrapped around by that haunting chorus.
+And then BAM, it’s rock and roll progressive heaven.
+This version of “America” was released on the album Autumn 67 Spring 68.

 My two favorite Nice tunes from ’69 were “She Belongs to Me” and “Time Is”.
 I’m surprised that they weren’t mentioned.
 But what is most surprising is that there is no Nice on You Tube.